 Peter, ACA, is a corporate finance professional with extensive experience leading significant international transactions.
-He set up Riverhill Partners, an independent
+He set up Riverhill Partners, an independent advisory practice, in 2005 and advises public, private equity and state-owned businesses.

 Peter was a Managing Director at Deutsche Bank's Investment Bank, a chartered accountant practising tax with PwC and holds an MA in Engineering from Oxford University.